theoradusz/theoradusz.github.io/content/_index.md

 - reading books, looking at art, listening to prog music
 - go for walks in the neighborhood

-Please find some random things I appreciate in my [collection](https://radusz.com/collection).
+You can find some random things I appreciate in my [collection](https://radusz.com/collection).

 Don't hesitate to reach out at theo@radusz.com!